rwjblue/pingly/README.md

-# Pinger
+# Pingly

 We built this to allow us to quickly know if our Internet connection had failed, but we quickly realized it had many more possibilities.
 Uses your systems 'ping' command to attempt a ping on the host specified and lets you access the results.